 Primarily a self-taught prolific artist, Goya Torres artistically draws inspiration from her Mexican heritage, traditions and culture, as well as nature, street art and pop surrealism.
 She predominately uses a mix traditional media such as oils, acrylics, spray-paint and printmaking techniques on canvas, paper and wood.
 She has also painted fiberglass sculptures for public art trails and murals for various street-art festivals internationally.

-Goya Torres has been involved in group exhibitions, live-painting events, mural and public art projects in Australia, Mexico, Latino-america, USA, United Kingdom and Europe.
+Goya Torres has been involved in group exhibitions, live-painting events, street-art festivals, mural and public art projects in Australia, Mexico, Latino-america, USA, United Kingdom and Europe.
 Some of her artwork is now part of private collections in Sydney, Melbourne and Mexico.